 The project’s clonal selection resulted not only in clones of grapevine varieties and rootstocks being officially recognised but also in two new fungus‑resistant varieties being created in accordance with the regulations contained in the UPOV Convention (International Union for the Protection of New Varieties of Plants).
-Hans Jörg Böhm was the founder and a director of VITICERT, the association of viticultural plant breeders in Portugal, member of a CIP (Confederation of Portuguese Industry) delegation to a European Federation of Nurserymen conference held in Geneva, President of the former International Association of Grapevine Breeders based in San Michele (Italy) as well as a member of other viticultural organisations.
+Hans Jörg Böhm was the founder and a director of VITICERT, the association of viticultural plant breeders in Portugal.
+He was also a delegate to the European organization originally founded in Switzerland, but now based in Austria, IRV‑CIP – Internationaler Rebveredlerverband – Comité International des Pépiniéristes Viticoles, known in English as IAN – International Association of Grapevine Nurseries.
+He served as President of the former International Association of Grapevine Breeders based in San Michele (Italy) as well as a member of other viticultural organisations.

 Plansel SA has participated in many innovation projects and technology transfer projects (KfW, JNICT, NATO, EC initiatives and INIA and ADI programmes) side by side with international partners such as BfA Geilweilerhof, Geisenheim Research Center, LALEFO Neustadt, the Frauenhofer‑Institut, Aachen, the University of Bari (Italy), ENTAV (France), Cornell University (USA) and Foundation Plant Services, University of California, Davis (USA) and has thus achieved concrete results in the quest to improve quality in viticulture.